projections-tech/projections-core/Tutorial.md

 $ docker run -d -p 48620:5432 --name projections_database projections_database
 ```

-Here, parameter "-p 48621:5432" binds database container port 5432 to port 48261 on host.
+Here, parameter "-p 48620:5432" binds database container port 5432 to port 48260 on host.

 *WARNING!
-It is assumed that port 48261 is not busy on host, otherwise user must specify desired port manually.*
+It is assumed that port 48260 is not busy on host, otherwise user must specify desired port manually.*

 4) Final step is to create python virtual environment in which demo will run and start it.
-If user does`t have
+If user doesn`t have
 virtualenv installed, installation performed using following command:

 ```